Putting LGBT Issues on the UN Agenda

 - raise awareness of the real threats that LGBT persons face

-- convince them that action was needed, in particular including SOGI issues in UN statements and resolution
+- convince them that action was needed, in particular including SOGI issues in UN statements and resolutions

 - in 2016, defend the Special Procedure dedicated to SOGI issues that was created by the Human Rights Council

-Human right defenders built up a core group of States willing to champion SOGI issue
+Human right defenders built up a core group of States willing to champion SOGI issues

-As a result, in 2000, sexual orientation, and later gender identity in 2012, were included in the annual resolution on extrajudicial execution
+As a result, in 2000, sexual orientation, and later gender identity in 2012, were included in the annual resolution on extrajudicial executions

-Strong government statements were made at the General Assembly, including by States from the Global South: for example, a statement by 67 states in 2008 and a statement by Rwanda in 2010 in relation to resolution on extrajudicial execution
+Strong government statements were made at the General Assembly, including by States from the Global South: for example, a statement by 67 states in 2008 and a statement by Rwanda in 2010 in relation to SOGI references in the resolution on extrajudicial execution

 Human rights defenders engaged with Treaty Body members to sensitise them to SOGI issues and raise awareness of the grave human rights violations they face, and to better equip the experts to make recommendations to States to combat these violations.
 This sensitisation was done through: